machwatt/sf_filecollection_gallery/README.md

 ## Usage
 Create a FileCollection somewhere in the page tree of your TYPO3 Installation.
-Select the FileCollection in the plugin via wizard or page tree.
+Select the FileCollection(s) in the plugin via wizard or page tree.
+The order of the images is like the sorting in the FileCollection and the order of collections in the plugin.

 There are some more options for the plugin: